servo/mozjs/mozjs-sys/mozjs/js/src/doc/HazardAnalysis/running.md

         mach hazards analyze --project=js

    Output goes to `$srctop/haz-js/hazards.txt`.
 This will run the analysis on the js/src tree only; if you wish to analyze the full browser, use

         --project=browser

    (or leave it off; `--project=browser` is the default)

 6. (optional) View the resulting hazards.

         mach hazards view --project=js

+7. If you see any bizarre behaviours (compiler crashes, impossible situations) etc, be relatively free with

+        mach hazards clobber

+   to remove potentially broken files.

 After running the analysis once, you can reuse the `*.xdb` database files generated, using modified analysis scripts, by running either the `mach hazards